 Is it grim?
 You bet it is.
 A handful of the events that unfold can be emotionally saddening and extremely dark, and in terms of gore a decent balance is met.
 There is certainly no abuse of blood or internal organs, but there is a plethora of disturbing moments that will have you on the edge of your seat; those expecting a scare equivalent to the chestburster in Alien, however, will leave the cinema underwhelmed.

 A strong cast made up of some big name celebrities such as Michael Fassbender and Charlize Theron also increases the drama and emotional intensity.
 Particularly with Noomi Rapace and Fassbender, the acting is universally impressive and works in conjunction with the narrative and events to anchor the serious atmosphere; never are the performances silly or over the top or too bland that they disrupt the realism.
 Charlize Theron is impressive in her role, but her character is plain and, by the end of the story, seemingly underdeveloped and almost useless.

-Prometheus is a film that demands a reasonably intelligent audience who can understand and flow alongside it's complex albeit satisfying narrative.
-It distances itself from the Alien franchise well enough to feel fresh and original, yet cleverly brings in references to the it's acclaimed predecessors (or successors in a story sense) which are more than just clever nods; more backstory.
-It has it's problems which weaken the flow of things, but with stunning visuals and fantastic acting alongside it's gripping plot, Prometheus comes highly recommended.
+Prometheus is a film that demands a reasonably intelligent audience who can understand and flow alongside its complex albeit satisfying narrative.
+It distances itself from the Alien franchise well enough to feel fresh and original, yet cleverly brings in references to its acclaimed predecessors (or successors in a story sense) which are more than just clever nods.
+It has its problems which weaken the flow of things, but with stunning visuals and fantastic acting alongside its gripping plot, Prometheus comes highly recommended.